Danish77575/CS2001-Resources/Deliverables/Deliverable5-7.md

 # Sprint 3 - Review and Retrospective
 Sprint Leads Scrum master: Hafsah Sultana Product owner: Danish Rizwan
 ### Sprint Review
+In this sprint we continued our work on from the previous sprints.
+We mainly focused on integrating the carbon footprint calculator witht he rest of the website.
+Other features and pages such as the forum and about sections of the website were completed.
+We maintained frequest contact during this period, helping us complete out tasks and track progress
 #### **Sprint Goal and Demoed Features**

 Sprint Goal: The goal for Sprint 3 is to improve all our pages for the frontend and continuing implementation for the main carbon footprint tracker.
 Additionally, we aim to address communication challenges from the previous sprint by refining our collaboration methods, ensuring smoother task dependencies and better version control management.